ProjectFuritsu/kanserProjectData/README.md

 # Cancer YAML Data Repository

-This repository stores structured report data using YAML.
+This repository stores structured report data using YAML/JSON.
 It is designed to be simple, human-readable, version-controlled, and easy to consume by frontend or backend applications.

 The core idea is boring on purpose: predictable structure, clear fields, and minimal magic.
 That’s a feature, not a limitation.